 She noted that Nairobi Registry will serve Nairobi County only as the rest of the files will be transferred to their respective Counties and Sub-Counties.

 Karoney also challenged the legal professionals dealing with land property to reach out to their clients as the Ministry has continued to record high number of uncollected documents which might risk transfer of the same to the national archives.

 Similarly, the PS for Lands Dr. Nicholas Muraguri speaking during the same event noted that the digital process will provide a clean environment in land transaction as the cumbersome steps will now be carried out online.

 The PS said the system will promote transparency and it is geared in restoring sanity in land transactions and property ownership across the country.

-“We are working closely with all the relevant stakeholders to ensure the system has got no single loopholes and ensure it improves service delivery to our clients,” said Dr. Muraguri
+“We are working closely with all the relevant stakeholders in ensuring the system improves service delivery to the public,” said Dr. Muraguri

 By Nelly Kosgey

 The Estate Agents Registration Board Tuesday held a Half-day workshop at a Nairobi hotel for registered estate agents and relevant stakeholders.